Our Partners

 ZU-UK

-With over two decades creating interactive experiences using performance, games, and technology, ZU-UK are multi-award-winning leaders in participatory theatre & performance.
+ZU-UK is a disabled-led and working class-led organisation based in Bootle, Liverpool and Newham, East London.
+With over two decades of experience creating interactive experiences using performance, games, and technology, ZU-UK is a multi-award-winning leader in participatory theatre and performance.

 Europe 4 Youth

-Our vision is a European civil society where young people are active, self-aware, and engaged in shaping political, social, and cultural life at all levels.
-By facilitating dialogue with decision makers, hosting educational activities, and promoting lifelong learning, Europe4Youth ensures young people not only have a voice but the tools to shape their futures and their communities.
-We provide youth information, consultations, and guidance.
-We manage youth centers in Kraków and Rabka-Zdrój, creating spaces for connection and learning.
-Collaborating with local authorities, we shape youth policies and strengthen youth participation in democracy.
+Our vision is of a European civil society where young people are active, self-aware, and engaged in shaping political, social, and cultural life at all levels.
+Through dialogue with decision-makers, educational initiatives, and the promotion of lifelong learning, Europe4Youth ensures that young people have a voice and the tools to shape their futures and communities.

 Chaos League